-RAD 2090 - Clinical Education Seminar
+RAD 2090 - Clinical Education Seminar 1-5 Credit hours

 Provides a supervised learning experience in a clinical setting with emphasis on radiographic and fluoroscopic exams appropriate to the student's knowledge.
 Students continue growth of associated professional skills and application of knowledge from previous and current courses.
 Practical competencies are utilized to determine if students can safely and accurately perform radiographic procedures.
 "C" grade policy applies.